-The Board of Directors of the Company had appointed Parameshwar G Hegdeof Hegde & Hegde Company Secretaries to conduct the Secretarial Audit pursuant to theprovisions of Section 204 of the Companies Act 2013 for the financial year ended March31 2018 and the Secretarial Audit Report obtained pursuant to section 204 of the Companies Act2013 and Regulation 24A of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 read with SEBI Circular No. CIR/CFD/CMD1/27/2019 dated February 08 2019is appended as Annexure X.
+The Board of Directors of the Company had appointed Parameshwar G Hegde of M/s.
+Hegde& Hegde Company Secretaries to conduct the Secretarial Audit pursuant to theprovisions of Section 204 of the Companies Act 2013 for the financial year ended March31 2019.
+Secretarial Audit Report obtained pursuant to section 204 of the Companies Act2013 and Regulation 24A of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 read with SEBI Circular No. CIR/CFD/CMD1/27/2019 dated February 08 2019is appended as Annexure X.

 Comments on Auditors' Report

 There are no qualifications reservations or adverse remarks or disclaimers made byStatutory Auditors of the Company in the Audit Report and by the Secretarial Auditor inthe Secretarial Audit Report for the financial year ended March 31 2019.